List of Emmerdale characters introduced in 2021

 Emmerdale is a British soap opera first broadcast on 16 October 1972.
 The following is a list of characters that debuted during 2021, by order of first appearance.
 All characters are introduced by the soap's executive producer, Jane Hudson.
 Ethan Anderson (Emile John) is introduced in January as the son of vicar Charles Anderson (Kevin Mathurin).
-Frankie is then born in February.
+Frankie Robinson is then born in February.
 In August, Rob Jarvis joined the cast as Wendy Posner's (Susan Cookson) ex-husband Russell, later followed by Chloe Harris (Jessie Elland), the sister of Sarah Sugden's (Katie Hill) heart donor.
 Ben Richards then joined the cast in November as loan shark Gavin.
 He was followed by Carol Butler (Laura Pitt-Pulford) in December, who was introduced as the sister of one of Meena Jutla's (Paige Sandhu) victims.
 Additionally, multiple other characters appeared in 2021.